Question: What is the difference between Electrical Engineering and Electronic Engineering?

 Question: What are the challenges in the field of Electronic Engineering?

-The world of electronics is advancing rapidly.
+The world of electronics is advancing rapidly, and it is partially driven by the new discoveries in physics over the years.
 Although the fundamental physics behind modern electronic appliances has not changed much over the years, electronic engineers are not only required to master the basic principles behind electronic circuits and components, they are also expected to be very adaptable to new technologies.
 Unlike engineers working in other disciplines, electronic engineers have to constantly renew their skills.
 This is the challenge!
 For those who are keen to get involved in technological innovations, a career in electronic engineering will certainly keep their mind busy.

 Question: What is the job prospect of EE?